VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 ## Summary:
-- Made transition from medium to low level or from Native APIs to direct syscalls
+- Made transition from Native APIs to direct syscalls
 - Dropper imports no longer Windows APIs from kernel32.dll
 - Dropper imports no longer Native APIs from ntdll.dll
 - Syscalls or syscall stubs are "implemented" directly into .text section of .exe
+- User mode hooks in ntdll.dll and EDR can be bypassed